 LIST OF THINGS TO DO DUNSBOROUGH WA

-The Margaret River wine region has been named by Lonely Planet as one of the 10 best holiday destinations in the world, recognised as one of the world’s best places for stunning coastline, gourmet produce and quality wine.
+The Margaret River wine region has been named by Lonely Planet as one of the 10 best holiday destinations in the world.
+It is recognised as one of the world’s best places for its stunning coastline, gourmet produce and quality wine.

 For anyone who’s traveled, you won’t stop smiling when you experience the pretty seaside town of Dunsborough with its beautiful beaches, award-winning vineyards and the local fresh food.

 The Beach House at Dunsborough is a feast for the senses.
 Relax on the Beach House verandah overlooking a green lawn that rolls onto a white sandy beach with brilliant shades of blue sea.